TheOlasunkanmi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 7-create_global_variable script will create a new global variable The 8-true_knowledge script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEGE, followed by a new line
-The 9-divide_and_rule script will print the result of POWER divided by DIVIDE, followed by a new line
+The 9-divide_and_rule script will print the result of POWER divided by DIVIDE, followed by a new line The 10-love_exponent_breath script will display the result of BREATH to the power LOVE